Vividness of Visual Imagery Questionnaire: Validation

 The VVIQ has proved an essential tool in the scientific investigation of mental imagery as a phenomenological, behavioral and neurological construct.
-Marks' (1973) paper has been cited in close to 2000 studies of mental imagery in a variety of fields including cognitive psychology, clinical psychology and neuropsychology.
+Marks' 1973 paper has been cited in close to 2000 studies of mental imagery in a variety of fields including cognitive psychology, clinical psychology and neuropsychology.

 The procedure can be carried out with eyes closed and/or with eyes open.
 Total score on the VVIQ is a predictor of the person's performance in a variety of cognitive, motor, and creative tasks.
 For example, Marks (1973) reported that high vividness scores correlate with the accuracy of recall of coloured photographs.

-The VVIQ is in several languages apart from English including Spanish (Campos, González and Amor, 2002), French (Denis, 1982), Japanese (Hishitani, 2005) and Polish (Jankowska and Karwowski, 2020).
+The VVIQ is in several languages apart from English including Spanish, Japanese, French (Denis, 1982), and Polish (Jankowska and Karwowski, 2020).
 Factor analysis of the Spanish VVIQ by Campos, González, and Amor (2002) indicated a single factor that explained 37% of the variance with good internal consistency (Cronbach α = 88).

 The VVIQ has spawned imagery vividness questionnaires across several other modalities including auditory (VAIQ; Brett and Starker, 1977), movement (VMIQ; Isaac, Marks and Russell, 1986), olfactory(VOIQ; Gilbert, Crouch and Kemp, 1998) and wine imagery (VWIQ; Croijmans, Speed, Arshamian and Majid, 2019).

-Some critics have argued that introspective or ‘self-report’ questionnaires including the VVIQ are “too subjective” and can fall under the influence of social desirability, demand characteristics and other uncontrolled factors (Kaufmann, 198).
-In spite of this issue, acceptably strong evidence of criterion validity for the VVIQ has been found in meta analysis of more than 200 studies.
-The meta analysis by McKelvie (1995) indicated that internal consistency and test-retest reliability of the VVIQ were acceptable and minimally acceptable respectively, while alternate form reliability was unacceptable.
-McKelvie (1995) reported only a weak correlation (r =.137) between VVIQ imagery ability and memory performance.
+Some critics have argued that introspective or ‘self-report’ questionnaires including the VVIQ are “too subjective” and can fall under the influence of social desirability, demand characteristics, or other uncontrolled factors (Kaufmann, 1986).
+In spite of this issue, acceptably strong evidence of criterion validity for the VVIQ has been found in meta-analyses of more than 200 studies.
+The 1995 study by McKelvie, S. J. indicated that internal consistency and test-retest reliability of the VVIQ were acceptable and minimally acceptable respectively, while alternate form reliability was unacceptable.
+McKelvie reported only a weak correlation (r =.137) between VVIQ imagery ability and memory performance.
 However, McKelvie (1995, p.
 59) asserted that his “findings support the construct of vividness and the validity of the VVIQ”.
-McKelvie’s meta analysis (1995, p.
+McKelvie’s meta-analysis (1995, p.
 81) obtained an acceptable relationship between the VVIQ and criterion test performance with the strongest relationship with self-report tasks.

-A meta analysis of gender differences in 16 comparisons of men and women’s VVIQ scores showed a “slight but reliable tendency for women to report more vivid images than men” (Richardson (1995).
-However, Richardson observed that “randomizing the order of the items abolishes the gender differences suggesting that the latter are “determined by psychosocial factors rather than by biological ones” (p.177).
+A meta-analysis of gender differences in 16 comparisons of men and women’s VVIQ scores showed a “slight but reliable tendency for women to report more vivid images than men” (Richardson, 1995).
+However, Richardson observed that randomizing the order of the items "abolishes the effects of gender" [as a confound], suggesting that the gender differences themselves are determined by psychosocial factors rather than by biological ones (p.177).

 Rodway, Gillies and Schepman (2006) used a novel long-term change detection task to determine whether participants with low and high vividness scores on the VVIQ2 showed any performance differences.
 Rodway et al. (2006) found that high vividness participants were significantly more accurate at detecting salient changes to pictures compared to low vividness participants.
 This replicated an earlier study by Gur and Hilgard (1975).